segmentio/segment-docs/src/connections/destinations/catalog/youbora/index.md

 ### Video Playback Interrupted

-When playback of a video is interrupted, you should use our [Video Playback Interrupted](/docs/connections/spec/video/#playback-events) event.
+When playback of a video is interrupted, use the [Video Playback Interrupted](/docs/connections/spec/video/#playback-events) event.

 ### Video Playback Completed